Research Portfolio

 Supported by the Bavarian State Ministry for Science & Arts and the University of Southampton, my team develops discrete optimization models that achieve fairness in facility closures.
 So far this effort has led to:

-• Two student theses (third ongoing) with three published articles.
+- Three student theses with three published articles.

 Explore →